ZiggyCreatures/FusionCache/docs/StepByStep.md

 **TOTAL REQUESTS IN 10 MIN**: around `27,000` (before was `39,000`)

-We can also observe that, even though when the distributed cache is down it does not take down the service (since it is considered a secondary layer) we can see that our latency got impacted by it and some some parts of our nice graph **became yellow again**.
+We can also observe that, even though when the distributed cache is down it does not take down the service (since it is considered a secondary layer) we can see that our latency got impacted by it and some parts of our nice graph **became yellow again**.

 Keep reading to find out how to easily solve that.